Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 \subsection{Airstrike Strategies and Causal Effects of Interest}

-For the purpose of this application, we consider hypothesized stochastic interventions that generate airstrike locations based on a simple non-homogeneous Poisson point process with finite and non-atomic intensity $\trtintensity: \Omega \rightarrow [0, \infty)$.
+We consider hypothesized stochastic interventions that generate airstrike locations based on a simple non-homogeneous Poisson point process with finite and non-atomic intensity $\trtintensity: \Omega \rightarrow [0, \infty)$.
 We first specify a baseline probability density $\phi_0$ over $\Omega$.
 To make this baseline density realistic and increase the credibility of the overlap assumption, we use the airstrike data during January 1 -- September 24, 2006 to define the baseline distribution $\phi_0$ for our stochastic interventions.
 This subset of the data is not used in the subsequent analysis.
 The left plot of \cref{fig:air_intens_pre_blackout} shows the estimated baseline density, using kernel-smoothing of airstrikes with an anisotropic Gaussian kernel and bandwidth specified according to Scott's rule of thumb \citep{scott1992multivariate}.
-The spatial density $\phi_0$ is more diffused than the estimated spatial distribution of the study period (shown in the right plot of the figure).

 We consider the following three questions: (1) How does an increase in the number of airstrikes affect insurgent violence?
 (2) How does the shift in the prioritization of certain locations for airstrikes change the spatial pattern of insurgent attacks?
 (3) How long does it take for the effects of change in these airstrike strategies to be realized?
 The last question examines how quickly the insurgents respond to the change in airstrike strategy.